 Boyland undoubtedly carried and displayed a yellow and black Gadsden flag to the pro-Trump "Save America" rally in Washington, D.C., on Jan.
 6, 2021.
-According to her friend Justin Winchell's description, she died after being trampled during clashes between police and rioters at the U.S. Capitol.
+Based on video footage and witness reports, she died after being trampled during clashes between police and rioters at the U.S. Capitol.

 On Jan.
 6, 2021, Rosanne Boyland died from what police described as a “medical emergency” while she took part in a rally that descended into violent and destructive riots at the U.S. Capitol.

 The family and friends of Boyland, 34, from Kennesaw, Georgia, said she had immersed herself in online conspiracy theories in support of outgoing President Donald Trump, and her Facebook page shows she had a preoccupation with debunked allegations that President-elect Joe Biden’s election victory was fraudulent or illegitimate.